 Legitimate market demand program

-Companies worldwide seek to understand the demand for their products in their markets but there is a clear distinction between market demand, and ‘Legitimate’ Market Demand (LMD).
+Companies worldwide seek to understand the demand for their products in their markets.
+But there is a clear distinction between market demand, and ‘Legitimate’ Market Demand (LMD).

-With a commitment to doing the right thing, in the right way, our Anti-Illicit Trade Research team has developed a global methodology to assist our international tobacco businesses’ markets with a consistent and accurate approach to annual LMD calculations.
+With a commitment to doing the right thing, in the right way, our Anti-Illicit Trade team has developed a global methodology to assist our international tobacco businesses’ markets with a consistent and accurate approach to annual LMD calculations.
 Our markets perform the LMD exercise in conjunction with their annual plan.
 This creates a proactive supply chain control mechanism to make sure that the planned sales volumes are in line with LMD.

 The components and parameters of the LMD estimation vary depending on each market’s unique characteristics and our product portfolio in that market, but the global methodology provides a logical and defendable standard.